astrosites/astrosites.github.io/_pages/hosting-on-github.md

 By default, github pages doesn't support access to your site with HTTPS with a custom domain.
 This means that whenever someone clicks on your site after a google search, they'll see a warning saying your site might be trying to steal your data.
 We don't want this!

-1. Set up a free cloudflare account here: [https://www.cloudflare.com/](https://www.cloudflare.com/) and add your website to your account
+1. Set up a free cloudflare account here: [https://www.cloudflare.com/](https://www.cloudflare.com/) and add your website to your account.
-2. Under the DNS settings for your site on Cloudflare, go to "DNS Records"
+2. Under the DNS settings for your site on Cloudflare, go to "DNS Records".
 3. Set up the following DNS Records:
     - A, `<your_domain_name>`, 192.30.252.153, Automatic TTL
     - A, `<your_domain_name>`, 192.30.252.154, Automatic TTL